 The Cactus Air Force had pilots from three different armed services, but they were all under the command of Marine Major General Roy Geiger.
 Henderson Field was a very rough installation at the time, lacking the facilities to handle heavy bombers or other large aircraft.
 However, from the start of operations on the airstrip, supplies were flown in Espiritu Santo using Douglas R4D transports, the Navy designation for the stalwart Douglas DC-3 / C-47.
 The R4Ds couldn't compete with sealift transport in terms of cargo volume, but they could carry vital items such as aviation gasoline, the typical load being about 1,360 kilograms (3,000 pounds), and also fly up to 16 wounded Cactus personnel out for hospitalization.
 An air shuttle was set up that operated on a daily basis, weather and the combat situation permitting.
 With air power available on Guadalcanal, it was also seen as more practical to bring in transport vessels in daytime -- though they were still far from perfectly safe.

-* Assistance had come just in time, since the IJA was preparing to retake Guadalcanal.
+BACK_TO_TOP* Assistance had come just in time, since the IJA was preparing to retake Guadalcanal.
 Just before midnight on 18 August, six Japanese destroyers had dropped off Colonel Ichiki Kiyono and 915 of his men at Taivu Point, 32 kilometers (20 miles) east of Henderson Field; the destroyers briefly pounded American positions as they departed.
 Ichiki had been ordered to wait for the rest of his men, who would arrive the next week, but he was confident of victory and set off for Henderson Field immediately, leaving behind a detachment of 125 men to guard the beach.

 Marine lookouts heard the ships go by.
 General Vandegrift also received reports of a landing to the west, which in fact was the 500-man Special Naval Landing Force.
 While this smaller unit would never take significant actions against him, Vandegrift was concerned that the Japanese were organizing a counterattack, and sent out patrols to locate the enemy.

 Ichiki's men had combat experience in China, and he felt they could easily defeat the soft Americans.
-Ichiki made little attempt to determine enemy strength, and failed to realize there were about five times more Americans than he thought there was.
+Ichiki made little attempt to determine enemy strength, and failed to realize there were about five times more Americans than he thought there were.
 Colonel Ichiki was so confident that he wrote in his diary ahead of time: "21 August.
 Enjoyment of the fruits of victory."

 In fact, the Marines were waiting for him, since a Marine patrol had run into a Japanese work party on Wednesday, the 19th, during a sweep by three companies of Marines.
 The Marines patrol all but wiped out the Japanese; the Marines noted they were IJA troops, not IJN naval forces, suggesting that Japanese reinforcements had arrived.
 Inspections of the dead showed them carrying maps and diaries that also suggested an attack was imminent.